logo

 When the inlet pressure drops below the cracking pressure or backflow occurs, the spring forces the valve to close – stopping the water escaping or travelling back up the pipe.

 While ball and spring check valves are known for their reliability, the main drawback to this type of check valve occurs when it needs to be inspected for maintenance.
-In order to check the valve, it has to been removed completely from the system.
+In order to check the valve, it has to be removed completely from the system.

 Duck bill check valves